 The number of visits to City-run recreation centres and libraries.
-The delivery of coordinated public/play space development. ピ ENVIRONMENT And Liveability The community satisfaction with streetscapes and building design and scale.
+The delivery of coordinated public/play space development.
+ENVIRONMENT And liveability The community satisfaction with streetscapes and building design and scale.
 The community satisfaction with footpaths and cycleways.

 The amount of general waste to landfill (number of tonnes per year).
 The percentage of renewable energy used for corporate operations.
 The undertaking of projects that support river and foreshore health.
 The number of plants planted in natural areas (bushlands, wetlands, river foreshore).
-Increase the City's tree canopy to 20% by 2025.
+Increase tree canopy, working towards Council's aspirational target of 20% cover.
 The City has developed a waste plan that aligns with the State Waste Strategy, which has targets in relation to waste diversion from landill.